ralna/GALAHAD/doc/C/rst-dir/arc_functions.rst

 		-
 		  is a scalar variable of type int, that gives the exit status from the package.
 Possible values are (currently):

-		  * 0. The import was succesful.
+		  * 0. The import was successful.

 .. index:: pair: function; arc_read_specfile
 .. _doxid-galahad__arc_8h_1ad1eb586a01b707b822210edec1495481: